 Wemberly Worried by Kevin Henkes

 Kevin Henkes seems to know just how kids feel.
 Your preschool students will really be able to relate this story about Wemberly who seems to worry about everything, especially going to school.
 Read it and discuss what your students were worried about when they started school.
 Give each student a piece of paper and let them draw pictures of something they were worried about.

 Who’s in Our Class?
 Graph

-Your class will have fun doing these activities as they start the new school year!
-You as a teacher will also have fun with this game to get to know your preschool children.
+Your class will have fun doing these activities as they start the new school year and you will also have fun getting to know your preschool children.